top of page

 5-3-3-3: PROHIBITED PROVISIONS IN RENTAL AGREEMENTS: back to top

-(A) Except as otherwise provided by this chapter, no rental agreement may provide that the tenant or the landlord:
+(A) Except as otherwise provided by this chapter, no rental agreement may provide that the tenant or the landlord housing provider:

-1. Agrees to waive or to forego rights or remedies under this chapter.
+1. Agrees to waive or to forego rights or remedies under this chapter., Illinois state law, or federal law.

-3. Agrees to the limitation of any liability of the landlord or tenant arising under law or to indemnify the landlord or tenant for that liability or the costs connected therewith.
+5. Agrees to the limitation of any liability of the housing provider or tenant arising under law or to indemnify the housing provider or tenant for that liability or the costs connected therewith.

 (B) A provision prohibited by subsection (A) of this section included in a rental agreement is unenforceable.
-If a landlord deliberately uses a rental agreement containing any provision known by him to be prohibited, the tenant may recover actual damages sustained by him and not more than two (2) months' rent and reasonable attorney fees.
-(Ord.
-19-0-75)
+If a housing provider knowingly and willfully uses a rental agreement containing any provision known by the housing provider to be prohibited, the tenant may recover actual damages or two (2) months' rent, whichever is greater, and reasonable attorney fees.

 5-3-4-3: ACCESS: back to top

-(A) The tenant shall not unreasonably withhold consent to the landlord to enter the dwelling unit in order to inspect the premises, make necessary or agreed repairs, decorations, alterations or improvements, supply necessary or agreed services or show the dwelling unit to prospective or actual purchasers, mortgagees, tenants or workmen.
+(A) The tenant shall not unreasonably withhold consent to the housing provider to enter the dwelling unit in order to: inspect the premises, make necessary or agreed repairs, decorations, alterations or improvements (including where such work elsewhere in the building requires such access), supply necessary or agreed services, show the dwelling unit to prospective or actual purchasers, mortgagees, or workers, or show the dwelling unit to prospective tenants ninety (90) days or less prior to the expiration of the existing rental agreement.

-(B) The landlord may enter the dwelling unit without consent of the tenant in case of emergency.
+(B) The housing provider may enter the dwelling unit without consent of the tenant in case of emergency.

 [But what happens in case of abuse of access?
 This section does not answer that question.
 We have to look to another section to find out]

-(A) If the tenant refuses to allow lawful access, the landlord may obtain injunctive relief to compel access or terminate the rental agreement.
-In either case, the landlord may recover damages and reasonable attorney fees.
+(A) If the tenant refuses to allow lawful access, the housing provider may obtain injunctive relief to compel access or terminate the rental agreement.
+In either case, the housing provider may recover damages and reasonable attorney fees.

-(B) If the landlord makes an unlawful entry or a lawful entry in an unreasonable manner or makes repeated demands for entry otherwise lawful, but which have the effect of harassing the tenant, the tenant may obtain injunctive relief to prevent the recurrence of the conduct, or terminate the rental agreement.
-In each case, the tenant may recover an amount equal to not more than two (2) months' rent or twice the damages sustained by him, whichever is greater, and reasonable attorney fees.
-(Ord.
-19-0-75)
+(B) If the housing provider makes an unlawful entry or a lawful entry in an unreasonable manner or makes repeated demands for entry otherwise lawful, but which have the effect of harassing the tenant, the tenant may obtain injunctive relief to prevent the recurrence of the conduct, or terminate the rental agreement.
+In each case, the tenant may recover an amount equal to not more than two (2) months' rent or twice the damages sustained by the tenant, whichever is greater, and reasonable attorney fees.

 5-3-5-1: SECURITY DEPOSITS AND PREPAID RENT: